 These terms will make it easier to understand and communicate your vision and create truly inspiring sounds.

-Technical and Practical Production Terms
+Technical Terms Section

 For more technical details, it’s good to understand the basics of production.
 Here are some things to keep in mind: